Cosmological implications of Standard Model criticality and Higgs inflation: Analysis without heavy right-handed neutrinos

 \subsection{Method of analysis}

-We employ the two-loop RGEs, which are summarized in Appendix~\ref{calculation}.
-The input parameters for them are $\lambda_S$, $\kappa$, and the pole mass of top quark~$m_t$.\footnote{ The couplings are given at the scale $\mu=m_t$ unless otherwise stated. } From the obtained running couplings, we determine $V_{\varphi\leq\Lambda}$.
+\ef{ We solve the RGEs for various (on-shell) values of $\lambda_S$ and $\kappa$, as well as the pole mass of top quark~$m_t$.
+First, we input the SM parameters at $m_t$ that take into account the threshold corrections at the EW scale~\cite{Buttazzo:2013uya}.
+To take into account the threshold effect of the DM at the lowest order, we turn off $\lambda$ and $\kappa$ below $m_\tx{DM}$ given above.\footnote{\ef{ As all the relevant couplings are small, higher order threshold corrections are at most few percent and are beyond the scope of our consideration. }} More details are explained in Appendix~\ref{calculation}. } From the obtained running couplings, we determine $V_{\varphi\leq\Lambda}$.
 Then we exclude the parameter region in which $V$ becomes negative in $\varphi\leq\Lambda$ or the perturbativity of couplings is violated.
 For the perturbativity, we demand that all the couplings are smaller than $\sqrt{4\pi}\simeq3.5$ in all the region $\varphi\leq\Lambda$.
 This condition chooses the region $\kappa\leq0.5$ ($m_\tx{DM}\lesssim1.6\TeV$) for $\lambda_S=0$.\footnote{ See Fig.~1 in Ref.~\cite{Hamada:2014xka} for the allowed region in the $\lambda_S$--$\kappa$ plane. } In this paper, we restrict to the case $\lambda_S=0$ except for the right of Fig.~\ref{fig:N0} in which we instead take $\lambda_S=0.6$ for comparison.\footnote{ We will see in the right of Fig.~\ref{fig:N0} that the large $\lambda_S$ tends to narrower the allowed region.
 Therefore, it is more conservative to set $\lambda_S=0$. }

-For numerical computation, we first neglected the wave-function renormalization $\Gamma\fn{\varphi}$ given in Eq.~\eqref{Gamma equation}.
-We have also estimated the largest possible deviation due to $\Gamma\fn{\varphi}$ by setting $\varphi=\Lambda$; see Appendix~\ref{calculation} for details.